WebSocket vs HTTP: When to Use Each Protocol

 Section titled “When to Use WebSockets”✅ Perfect for:

-- Real-time chat applications
+- Real-time chat and notifications

 - Multiplayer gaming

-- Collaborative editing
+- Collaborative editing (Google Docs-style)

 - Financial trading platforms

-- Live location tracking
+- Live dashboards and location tracking

 - IoT device streams